-The NHL arena case study prepared by CSL showed financing models ranging from full private sources (a model similar to the Air Canada Centre, Scotiabank Place and GM Place) to full public funding (such as the Pengrowth Saddledome and Mellon Centre), with a range of financing options between these two polarities.
+The arena leasibility analysis prepared by CSL showed financing models ranging from full private sources (a model similar to the Air Canada Centre, Scotiabank Place and GM Place) to full public funding (such as the Pengrowth Saddledome and Mellon Center), with a range of financing options between these two polarities.

-In considering private financing structures, the Finance sub-committee looked at the REIT concept and the probability of a single investor.
-For a total private financing structure to work, the sports/entertainment complex must provide the investor with a return commensurate with their investment and associated risk.
+In considering private financing structures, the Finance Subcommittee looked at the Real Estate Investment Trust concept and the possibility of a single investor.
+For a total private financing structure to work, the sports/entertainment facility must provide the investor with a return commensurate with its investment and associated risk.
 The main revenue sources for an investor in a project of this nature are operating surpluses generated by the facility and potential revenues from the development of ancillary lands.

-However, given that the Leadership Committee views a new complex to be the centre piece of integrated downtown development plan, a total "private" funding option would limit the ability of the municipality to influence the nature and concept of the development and its impact on downtown.
+However, given that the Leadership Committee views a new facility to be the centre piece of integrated downtown development plan, a total private funding option would limit the ability of the municipality to influence the nature and concept of the development and its impact on downtown.

 Fully funding the project through public sources is also not seen as a viable option.
-Total public financing is primarily dependent on the municipality's ability to take on a project of this nature.
-While the City of Edmonton currently has an AA bond rating and the ability to take on additional debt, it also has a substantial unfunded infrastructure gap.
+Total public financing depends on the municipality's ability to take on a project of this nature.
+While the City of Edmonton currently has an excellent credit rating, it also has a substantial unfunded infrastructure gap.

-Based on the above, the Finance sub-committee believes a balanced model with both private and public participation would be most effective and realistic for this project.
+Based on the above, the Finance Subcommittee believes a balanced model with both private and public participation would be most effective and realistic for this project.